c2FmZQ/c2FmZQ/README.md

 There is a command-line client application, and a server application.

 The server is the central repository where all the encrypted data can be stored.
-It has no access to the plaintext data.
+It has no way to access to the plaintext data.

 The command-line client is used to import, export, organize, and share files.

 They use an API that's compatible with the Stingle Photos app (https://github.com/stingle/stingle-photos-android) published by [stingle.org](https://stingle.org).

-This project is **not** associated with stingle.org.
+This project is **NOT** associated with stingle.org.
 This is not the code used by stingle.org.
 We have no knowledge of how their server is actually implemented.
 The code in this repo was developed by studying the client app's code and reverse engineering the API.

 ## Notes about security and privacy

-**This code has not been reviewed for security.** Review, comments, and contributions are welcome.
+**This software has not been reviewed for security.** Review, comments, and contributions are welcome.

 The server has no way to decrypt the files that are uploaded by the clients.